matteodem/meteor-easy-search/docs/blaze-components.md

 * event (not required, the event to listen on (only "enter" or "keyup" for now))
 * reactive (default true, make the search not reactive if wished)
 * timeout (not required, when to start the search after keyup)
+* allDocsOnEmpty (not required, define if all docs should be returned if the input field is emtpy)

 esInput provides you with a text input field.
 It doesn't make a lot of sense unless you use it together with esEach (the #each for search indexes).